eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

 # Customer Churn Rate Analysis

+# Table of Contents
+1. Executive Summary
+2. Introduction
+   2.2.
+Background of Objectives
+   2.3.
+Scope of Analysis
+3. Data and Methodology
+   3.2.
+Analytical Approach
+4. Key Findings
+   4.2.
+Churn by Demgraphics
+   4.3.
+Churn by Subscription time
+5. Recommendation and Actionable Insight

 This interactive Power BI dashboard delivers a comprehensive and actionable analysis of customer churn for TechX Telecommunications, empowering the company to proactively address and mitigate factors driving customer attrition.
 By integrating a rich dataset encompassing customer demographics, service utilization, and billing details, this dashboard transforms complex data into clear, compelling visualizations.

 The dashboard's core functionality centers on identifying key drivers of churn.
 Interactive charts and slicers enable a granular exploration of churn rates across diverse customer segments, including gender, senior citizen status, partner/dependent presence, and tenure.
 This allows TechX to pinpoint specific demographics exhibiting higher churn tendencies.